 Possible protective factors include:

-- Vaginal birth - observational studies suggest that caesarean delivery might be associated with a greater risk of asthma.
+- Vaginal birth - a meta-analysis concluded that caesarean delivery was associated with a greater risk of asthma.

 - Increasing sibship.

 Breastfeeding was thought to confer some protection but recent research has raised doubts about this.

 Features that increase the probability of asthma in adults include: